 Requirement: Prior to initiating well drilling operations, the Permittee shall erect a sound barrier around the drilling rigs.
 Such soundproofing shall include any or all of the following: acoustical blanket coverings, sound walls, or other soundproofing materials or methods which ensure that operations meet the applicable noise standard.
 The sound barrier shall be in place for the entire duration of drilling rig activities.
-The sound barrier must be sufficiently tall and situated in order to break the line of site between the primary drilling rig noise sources are assumed to be located between ground level (0 feet) and the drilling rig floor (about 20 feet).
+The sound barrier must be sufficiently tall and situated in order to break the line of site between the primary drilling rig noise sources and the nearby residences.
+The primary drilling rig noise sources are assumed to be located between ground level (0 feet) and the drilling rig floor (about 20 feet).